n4nika/lactf2023_writeup/bot.md

 ```

 Looking at how the binary gets its input, it's apparently vulnerable to a buffer overflow.
-First I built a little script to generate test payloads:
+First I built a little script to generate test-payloads:
 ```
 from pwn import *
 import sys